 Day Trips from Paris vs. London

-If you need to get out of the city, there are many great trips from Paris or London, and you will be definitely spoilt for choice in both cities.
+If you need to get out of the city, there are many great trips from Paris or London, and you will definitely be spoilt for choice in both cities.

 Thanks to Eurostar’s direct connection between the two cities, you can also decide to visit Paris from London (or vice-versa) on a day trip.

 London is closer to the ocean, while Parisians need to drive more than 200km to take a dip.
-Not far from the UK capital, you will find spa cites, woodland walks, seaside towns, or impressive castles.
+Not far from the UK capital, you will find spa sites, woodland walks, seaside towns, or impressive castles.

 The countryside around Paris is beautiful, with pretty medieval towns to explore.
 There are also many beautiful castles near Paris to visit too.
-Thanks to the TGV (high speed) trains, it is also possible to visit other French regions on day trips from Paris by train.
+Thanks to the TGV (high-speed) trains, it is also possible to visit other French regions on day trips from Paris by train.

 Hard to choose!
 However, with beach days so close to the city, our vote goes to London.